DisasterMan78/zoopla_test/README.md

+These are the notes that came with the test - for development notes please refer to [devNotes.md](https://github.com/DisasterMan78/zoopla_test/blob/master/devNotes.md)

 # Developer test
 Create simple Node.js based application that simulates simple search for an area and displays search results.
 &nbsp;